-- I don’t know where in Houston I want to live yet.
+- I didn’t yet know where in Houston I want to live.

-- Moving back home will fast-track my savings goals.
+- Moving back home would fast-track my savings goals.

-That last one was a little hard to swallow, I’m can’t lie!
-Yet, it has been one of the best decisions.
+That last one was a little hard to swallow, I can’t lie!
+Yet, it has been one of the best financial decisions I’ve made.
 Living at home as an adult is not at all the mark of shame it was in prior generations.
-Among millennials, it’s typically viewed as an enviable and smart financial move.
+Among millennials, it’s typically viewed as an enviable setup and smart money move.
 I am very thankful to my parents.
-I can’t tell you how many people told me they were envious of the fact that I could live at home and that they’d do it in a heartbeat if they could.
+I can’t tell you how many people told me they were jealous of the fact that I could live at home and that they’d do it in a heartbeat if they could.
 Plus, I was able to help my family with all kinds of things and spend more time with them.
-I spent a little less than two years saving and about three months seriously searching before I found a home with the features I wanted, in my desired area and price range.
-Below are the tips I found helpful in the process.
+I spent a little less than two years saving and about three months seriously searching before I found a home with the features I wanted, in my desired location and within my price range.
+Below are the first-time home-buying tips I found helpful in the process.
 If you want to buy a home in the near future, keep reading!

 Define your timeline.